Jill Biden hears from Navajo women on needs, priorities - WTMJ

 On Friday, Biden will visit a boarding school and a nearby hospital that has been administering vaccines, both of which the tribe runs under contract with the federal government.

-The trip comes as the tribe reports no COVID-related deaths for the 11th time in the past 12 days.
+The trip comes as the tribe recorded just one coronavirus-related death in the past 12 days.
 It’s also reporting far fewer daily cases than early on in the pandemic, when the reservation had one of the country’s highest per-capita infection rates.

 The tribe has approached reopening more cautiously than surrounding states, most recently because of coronavirus variants identified among infections.
 On Monday, it plans to reopen tribal parks to residents and increase capacity for businesses, gatherings and tribal casinos to 50%.

-“We’re not celebrating yet,” Navajo Nation President Jonathan Nez said during a virtual town hall Wednesday.
+“We’re not celebrating yet,” Nez said earlier this week.
 “The pandemic is still here.”

 The Navajo Tribal Utility Authority has chipped away at water, electricity and broadband needs, partly with funding from the federal Coronavirus Aid, Relief and Economic Security Act.
 But it estimates the price tag for providing basic utilities to residents at more than $5 billion.
-That won’t be met even with money from the latest federal relief package, which set aside $20 billion for tribal governments.
+That won’t be met even with money from the latest federal relief package, which set aside $20 billion for tribal governments — marking the largest, single investment in Indian Country.

 Separately, President Joe Biden has proposed increasing the budget of the chronically underfunded Indian Health Service by $2.2 billion.
 The agency provides primary care to more than 2 million Native Americans.
 It has said the funding would help address longstanding inequities among its patients.

-“It’s a priority to improve relationships between the federal government and Native American people, but also there’s a lot of need throughout the Navajo Nation,” said Dr. Gregory Jarrin, a clinical consultant for the agency.

-During Jill Biden’s 2019 trip to the reservation, she urged Americans to contribute financially to address health disparities in a region where poverty and unemployment are high.

-In 2013, she gave the commencement address at Navajo Technical University in Crownpoint, New Mexico, where she focused her speech on community, saying: “You all have a stake in each other’s future.”
+In 2013, Jill Biden gave the commencement address at Navajo Technical University in Crownpoint, New Mexico, where she focused her speech on community, saying: “You all have a stake in each other’s future.”

-That value is what what drove tribes across the country to enact strict measures to prevent the spread of the coronavirus to protect elders and future generations.
+That value is what drove tribes across the country to enact strict measures to prevent the spread of the coronavirus and protect elders and future generations.

-The first lady kicked off a three-day visit to the U.S. Southwest with a tour of a vaccination clinic in New Mexico, where early efforts to get people registered for shots helped propel the state’s standing as a national leader in vaccine distribution.

 Fonseca is a member of the AP’s Race and Ethnicity team.
 Follow her on Twitter at https://twitter.com/FonsecaAP